bartelsjoshuac/Corduroy/GCS.md

 ## Setting up Coduroy (manually for development as it is faster)
 1. Navigate to the /source directory locally and transfer your files to GCS *gcloud compute scp --recurse source corduroy-vm:.*
-3. Navigate to */source/corduroyproject* on your GCS image
+2. Navigate to */source/corduroyproject* on your GCS image.
-4. Start the container: *docker-compose up -d*  // This will take a long time the first time.
+3. Start the container: *docker-compose up -d*  // This will take a long time the first time.
-5. Start a shell: *docker-compose exec web bash*
+4. Start a shell: *docker-compose exec web bash*
-6. create the Django SuperUser: *python manage.py createsuperuser*
+5. create the Django SuperUser: *python manage.py createsuperuser*
-7. Populate the demo user: *python manage.py populate_users*
+6. Populate the demo user: *python manage.py populate_users*
-8. Populate some sample data: *python manage.py populate_data*
+7. Populate some sample data: *python manage.py populate_data*
-9. Access your server using the IP address from Step 7 above at http://<EXTERNAL_IP>:8000
+8. Access your server using the IP address from Step 7 above at http://<EXTERNAL_IP>:8000

 ## Going back to GCS
 1. Set your project *gcloud config set project corduroy-project3*